didair/dotfiles/README.md

 2. Add configuration files to the directory
 3. Create a `setup.sh` script for linking the files
 4. Update the main `install.sh` and `update.sh` scripts to include the new application

-## PC-Specific Configuration

-For machine-specific settings, you can:

-1. Create custom package lists in `apps/custom-[name].txt`
-2. Use the `--[name]` flag when running the installation or update scripts
-3. Create machine-specific branches if you need more divergent configurations

 ## Troubleshooting